jgraham0325/jg-terraform-example/README.md

 It will take a local environment variable called TF_VAR_my_test_variable and upload the value into a Key Vault Secret called my_test_variable.

+This environment variable can be set in Azure Devops using a variable group, just be sure to have the TF_VAR_ prefix on them.

 # Prerequisites

 - Azure CLI